COVID-19 Vaccination & Testing Requirements

-Registration fees vary from $85- 110/ night depending on the lodging selected.
+Registration fees for residential retreats vary from $85-$110/ night depending on the fee tier and lodging selected.
 This also includes three meals a day.
-This covers about 65% of SDRC’s operating budget.
+This covers about 55% of SDRC’s operating budget.

-At the end of each retreat, we encourage voluntary dana contributions to help support teachers — who serve without pay — and the center — which supports the teachings.
+At the end of each retreat, we encourage voluntary dana contributions to support our Center and our teachers — who serve without pay — and the center — which supports the teachings.

 Travel by Car

-Located near the community of Spring Creek in western North Carolina (Madison County), Southern Dharma is accessible by car about one hour northwest of Asheville and about half an hour south of Hot Springs.
+Located near the community of Spring Creek in Western North Carolina (Madison County), Southern Dharma can be reached by car in about an hour from Asheville and about 30 minutes from Hot Springs.

 Most visitors driving to Southern Dharma start out on divided interstate highways, proceed to winding two-lane state roads, and ultimately find themselves on the one-way gravel road leading up Hap Mountain to our secluded cove.
 We advise drivers on the gravel access road to use the lowest gear possible, to relax, and to maintain a slow, even (5-10 mph) speed through the small creek bed and up the various turns and switchbacks.
 We suggest that you avoid stopping on inclines and refrain from spinning tires.

-When feasible, we encourage carpooling and promote ride offers and expressions of transportation needs through our online registration system.
+When feasible, we encourage carpooling and promote ride offers and expressions of transportation needs through our online registration system, particularly for those who are first time guests, have little experience driving on mountain roads, or who would feel more comfortable for any reason traveling in a group.
 While we’re happy to facilitate carpooling communications, however, we cannot guarantee to provide rides to or from Southern Dharma.

 Rides from Southern Dharma to Asheville with other departing retreat guests can generally be arranged at the conclusion of retreats.